NunoDuarte/kinova_qbhand/README.md

 ```
 set position 1 to close completly and position 0 to open fully.
 Don't forget to add time in secs.

+## Configuration
+Inside **kinova_qbhand_moveit** the file sensor_3d.yaml has parameters on the point cloud data to set before any experiment:
+- point_cloud_topic: change to the correct depth topic
+- max_range: points further than this will not be used.
+- padding_offset: points closer than this will not be used.

+padding_offset is important to change to prevent moveit to detect the qbhand has an obstacle.

 ## Usage

 After installing all the dependencies, you can: